SAP-samples/btp-kyma-multitenant-extension/documentation/discover/whats-new/README.md

 # What's New

 ## 2022-03-18
-   * Updated mission description to reflect changes for Kyma 2.x (Description for Kyma 1.x can be found in the [troubleshooting section](/documentation/troubleshooting/kyma1/README.md))
+   * Updated mission description to reflect changes for Kyma 2.x

 ## 2022-01-24
   * Changed name of Role Collections